 10. The Nantahala River

-This is a cold river, so you will want to wear some good waders,.
+This is a cold river, so you will want to wear some good waders.
 You’ll also need some outdoor clothing, even during the spring and summer months.
-This river a great place to cool off from the summer heat, as well.
+This river is especially a great place to cool off from the summer heat.

 - Pay attention to individual area rules.
 Fishing in N.C. is great but there are some areas that have different rules than others.
 Catch and release-only areas can sometimes be on one section of a river while on another, you can keep your catch if you meet the size limits.